apupu-framework/prevent-undefined/README.md

 (Wed, 25 Jan 2023 16:31:47 +0900)
 - validators should be called with explicitly specified `thisArg` via `call()` / `apply()`.

+#### v3.0.0 ####
+(Tue, 21 Feb 2023 10:35:08 +0900)
+- Added a new error message system.
+  - Quit replacing stacktrace of throwing errors.
+  - Set an error object which is created when prevent-undefined is configured on every throwing error object.
+  - Output the trace of validators when a validation session was failed.

  Conclusion